marin-25/Daisy_Chain/README.md

 # Daisy_Chain
-Code for 3d printed flower pendant and hoop created using Mathematica

 using the function Manipulate[PolarPlot[r = Cos[a*t], {t, 0, 2*Pi}], {a, 0, 10, 1}] users are able to explore various "flowers"